This blog may contain affiliate links. Read our disclosure policy for more info.

 30. Graffiti Alley

 Want to find a really unique background for your next Insta post?
-Graffiti Alley is in the heart of downtown Toronto next to Queen Street West.
-It spans three blocks, including Rush Lane, and graffiti art was actually made legal here in 2011 (since it was already a huge street art hub, anyway).
+Graffiti Alley is in the heart of downtown Toronto and spans three blocks, including Rush Lane.
+Graffiti art was actually made legal here in 2011 (since it was already a huge street art hub, anyway)!

 Nowadays, the artists actually receive funding and murals can be officially approved and protected.
 That being said, it’s worth knowing that the alley itself is pretty run down, so I’d recommend stopping by only if you’re in the area.